 How to make smoked leg of lamb roast.

-- First take the netting off the roast if there is one.
-Slice the raw garlic into slivers.
+- First take the netting off the boneless lamb leg if there is one.
+Slice the raw garlic cloves into slivers.
 Cut holes in the entire roast and stuff them with the garlic slivers.
 Do this all over the roast.
+Many people use kosher salt but we only had regular table salt.
+If you have it, use it.

-- Take the roast out of the smoker when it reaches the right temperature and give it about a 10 minute rest before slicing.
+- Take the roast out of the smoker when it reaches the right temperature.
+Place on a platter and cover with a piece of aluminum foil and let rest for about 10 minutes before carving.

-We ended up cooking this 5 lb roast for almost 3 hours at 250°F to an internal temp of 142°F. It was a medium doneness when we sliced it.
+We ended up cooking this 5 lb roast for almost 3 hours at a smoker temp of 250°F to an internal temp of 142°F. It was a medium doneness when we sliced it.
 If you want it a bit more rare maybe take it of at 140°F. Cooking time will vary depending on how size of your roast and the smoker that you use.

 If you have leftovers store them in an airtight container.
 (Please scroll down for the printable recipe card.)